 Movements everywhere so that everyone knows someone who truly follows Jesus.

-Win, build and send Christ-centered multiplying disciples.
+Win, build and send Christ-centered multiplying disciples who launch spiritual movements.

 Faith, Growth, Fruitfulness, Love, Integrity and Team.

 Our slogan: “Win the student today, win the world tomorrow”

 SLM is a strategy that reaches students on university campuses and high-schools and we strongly believe in and emphasize the priority of proclamation of the gospel.
 Over the years, we have used many tools and resources for evangelism, the most famous of which is "The Four Spiritual Laws" booklet.
 We train students to share the gospel with their colleagues as a life style.
 Our goal is to reach every student in Uganda with a clear presentation of the gospel and bring about transformation.
 We have ministry presence on 18 campuses, 5 of these are base campuses:

 Global Church Movements (GCM) contributes to the fulfilment of the Great Commission by helping establish vital, multiplying, sustainable churches and faith communities.
 GCM works interdenominationally in partnership with the body of Christ and para-church evangelical organizations.
 We want to see the pattern of 2 Timothy 2:2 in every community and church so that the body of Christ multiplies.

 Leader Strategies (LS) is a volunteer-led movement of leaders dedicated to having a lasting impact.
 LS is a broad umbrella strategy that encourages approaches to many spheres of influencers.
 We engage leaders to build spiritual movements as a process of discipling nations for Jesus.
 We reach out to professionals, influential leaders in society, and families.
 We encourage these leaders to become Christ-like servants that impact nations by modeling integrity and reverence for God in the workplace, family, and business arenas.